masoud-bahrami/Chakad.Pipeline4Monolith/README.md

 ```
 methods, and then return command result to you.

-Plus, you can publish event using the Chakad.Pipeline4Monolith,so if ther is any subscriber for this event, Chakad.Pipeline4Monolith
+You can also publish event using Chakad.Pipeline4Monolith,so if there is any subscriber for this event, Chakad.Pipeline4Monolith
 invoke all of them...

-1- First of you should configure the Chakad.Pipeline4Monolith
+1- First of you should configure Chakad.Pipeline4Monolith
 ```
             Configure.With("your path");
 ```